eficode-academy/kubernetes-katas/configmaps-secrets.md

 ## Introduction

 Configmaps and secrets are a way to store information that is used by several deployments and pods in your cluster.
-This makes it easy to update the configuration in one place, when you want to change it.
+This makes it easy to update the configuration in one place when you want to change it.

 Both configmaps and secrets are generic `key-value` pairs, but secrets are `base64 encoded` and configmaps are not.

-> :bulb: Secrets are not encrypted, they are encoded.
+> :bulb: Secrets are not encrypted; they are encoded.
 This means that if someone gets access to the
 > cluster, they will be able to read the values.

 ## ConfigMaps